2015 Summer Housing - Blackstone Hall

 The Office of Residential Life and Housing is now accepting applications for Summer Housing.
-2014 Summer housing will be located in Blackstone Hall, our newest and only air-conditioned residence hall.
+2015 Summer Housing will be located in Blackstone Hall, our only air-conditioned residence hall.
 Clark students are invited to live in Blackstone Hall during the summer.

 Rooms in Blackstone Hall are located within apartment units of 4 or 6 students.
 All Rooms are equipped with beds and mattresses (extra long twin), desks, chairs, bookshelves, built in closets, and window shades.
 Also provided is telephone, cable, and high speed internet service (wired and wireless).
 Single Rooms are approximately 9' by 9' not counting the closet and doorway.
 Double rooms are approximately 9' by 16'.